congomongo/congomongo/readme.markdown

 Change Log
 ----------
+Version 1.0.1 - Sep 11, 2018
+Fixed bug where too few documents were returned if fetching with a limit that was larger than the default batch size.

 Version 1.0.0 - Sep 11, 2018

 Updated to support mongo-java-driver 3.0+ which enables use of TLS connections and DNS SRV connection strings.